HossamSaberX/CPU-Process-Scheduling-Solver/README.md

 ## Process Scheduling Program

-This simple console application is based on First-Come, First-Serve (FCFS) and Shortest Job First (SJF) scheduling algorithms.
+This console application is based on First-Come, First-Serve (FCFS), Shortest Job First (SJF) and SRTF (Shortest Remaining Time First) scheduling algorithms.
 It is currently under development to include more algorithms, and a Gantt chart feature is yet to be implemented.

 ### FCFS Algorithm